 Pulled pork nachos – the best nachos recipe

 Plus, they’re a great idea for using up leftovers.
-When I have leftover meat from favorite pulled pork sandwiches, I usually know exactly what to do with it – bbq baked potato that’s loaded with everything and these pulled pork nachos.
+When I have leftover meat from favorite pulled pork sandwiches, I usually know exactly what to do with it – bbq baked potato, bbq pork banh mi or these pulled pork nachos.

 What ingredients do I need for nachos?